emmanuelronoh/KipNexus-website/README.md

 POSTGRES_PASSWORD="yourpassword"
 ```

-- also in `settings.py` in Aestheitos directory.
+- also in `settings.py` in KipNexus directory.
 Follow this code here

 ```python
 # If you're interested in using PostgreSQL then use this